 spacebar workspace.
 All content is created inside of the artboard and its size is determined by the resolution of the projector during the scan.

-To change the resolution of the artboard, take a new scan at the desired resolution.
-The current content will stay in place after the new scan.
 You can place content outside of the artboard but any part of the content not inside the artboard will not be visible when published.